HoussamImhiouach/CBIR-final/README.md

 ## Overview

 The Content-Based Image Retrieval (CBIR) project is a Python application designed to retrieve visually similar images from a dataset based on the content of a query image.
 Built with **Streamlit**, this interactive tool utilizes advanced image descriptors like **GLCM**, **BitDesc**, and **Haralick**, combined with **LDA classification**, to deliver accurate and efficient retrieval.
+It is an AI-powered computer vision system that automates feature extraction, classification, and similarity matching for images.

 ## Dataset